 The CURT 2-5/16-Inch Bent Plate Gooseneck Adapter can turn your truck into a versatile towing machine.
 Featuring four pin-and-clip attachment points, this model ensures a quick removal and solid installation.
 It also allows you complete access and use of the truck to haul other loads.

-This unit can be mounted onto all standard industry rails.
-It is designed with a tongue weight capacity of 6250 lbs and a gross trailer weight capacity of 25,000 lbs.
+The Gooseneck to Fifth Wheel Adapter can be mounted onto all standard industry rails.
+It's designed with a tongue weight capacity of 6250 lbs and a gross trailer weight capacity of 25,000 lbs.
 Meanwhile, the attached 2-5/16-inch trailer ball is able to pull almost all versions of gooseneck trailers, including livestock trailers, chopper boxes, flatbeds, gravity boxes, and industrial equipment haulers.

 This model further features a durable carbide powder coat finish, protecting it from the damage caused by snow, dirt, rain, and other corrosive elements.
 The installation process is also quite easy as the adapter smoothly drops into the 5th wheel hitch rails.
 You can also position the unit over the truck axle or flip and set it for 3 inches of rearward displacement to achieve added clearance.